 2018 - Intensive Treatment Foster Care (ITFC) Program: Lee Carlson Center added mental health services to kids living in foster care through the Intensive Treatment in Foster Care (ITFC) program.
 We began offering services in the St. Anthony-New Brighton school district.
 We also began providing community-based Adult Rehabilitative Mental Health Services (ARMHS), bringing the total number of programs operated by the agency to 8.

-2019 - Adding Outreach and Clinic Locations Following the addition of a Coon Rapids Clinic location in 2017, Lee Carlson Center added another 5,000 square foot location in early 2019 in Brooklyn Center that provided all of the same services offered in Fridley.
+2019 - Adding Outreach and Clinic Locations: Lee Carlson Center opened another location in early 2019 in Brooklyn Center that provided all of the same services offered in Fridley.
 Along with the growth in clinics Lee Carlson Center added school-based programs in Spring Lake Park School District, and expanded services in the Osseo Area School District and Anoka-Hennepin School District focused on early childhood and elementary age students and their families.
 In 2019, partnerships with Blaine and Columbia Heights Police Departments helped expand the organization's role in meeting community members where they are at by conducting critical outreach to engage community members in the agency's programs and services.
 In addition, Lee Carlson Center partnered with the Allina hospital system to provide Emergency Room and inpatient doctors access to schedule appointments for their clients at a nearby Lee Carlson Center clinic upon discharge from the hospital system using a special Allina portal with same day or next day appointment availability at Lee Carlson Center.